Atlantic.Net Blog

 mydomain = email.linuxbuz.com

-You will also need to verify the default domain name that is appended to sender and recipient addresses.
+You must verify the default domain name appended to sender and recipient addresses.

 postconf myorigin